 The new Star Trek movies are often referred to as the “Kelvin” timeline in reference to the name of the ship in the series, the USS Kelvin (an homage to J.J.
 Abrams’s grandfather).

 The year is 2233 (prior to the original series of Star Trek).
-At the outset of the film, the USS Kelvin is investigating a strange interspace phenomena when it is suddenly attacked by a Romulan ship known as the Narada headed by Nero (Eric Bana).
-The captain of the Kelvin beams aboard the Romulan ship where is interrogated about a man he has never heard of named “Ambassador Spock” and he is promptly executed.
+At the outset of the film, the USS Kelvin is investigating a strange interspace phenomena when it is suddenly attacked by a Romulan ship known as the Narada helmed by a Romulan named Nero (Eric Bana).
+The captain of the Kelvin beams aboard the Romulan ship where he is interrogated about a man he has never heard of named “Ambassador Spock” and he is promptly executed.
 Thus First Officer George Kirk (Chris Hemsworth) takes command.
-He orders the entire crew to abandon ship, including his pregnant wife, Winona, who is mid-delivery, giving birth to a son James Tiberius Kirk.
+He orders the entire crew to abandon ship, including his pregnant wife, Winona, who is mid-delivery, giving birth to a son named James Tiberius Kirk.
 George Kirk sacrifices himself by staying behind to fight the Romulans.